Keep Homestead Museum

 But, back to the story: Some weeks after the meeting, Robert Schwanda and his wife stopped by the KHM one Tuesday morning when all the volunteers were working.
 He had brought various shells that were used to create his MOP buttons.
 They were a gift to the Monson Button Club who put them on loan to the KHM and are presently displayed in the Rock and Shell Room along with samples of his MOP Buttons.
 He also very graciously identified all the shells and their place of origin so that it is a very informative exhibit.
 Mr. Schwanda had a very fine sense of humor and the thought of mounting buttons for display was very new to him.
 On the day he brought the shells, he also brought me a challenge.
 He brought the largest button I had ever seen, made by his company for promotional purposes.
 He declared that if I could mount it, the club could have it!
 Well, I replied that there wasn't a button around that I could not mount for display.
 And so I mounted the button on a card, and it is displayed along with the rest of the items that he brought that day.
 It is made of pearlized plastic, measures 5 1/2 inches in diameter, and is about 5/8 inches thick.
 I guesstimate its weight to be about one pound.
 I used an upholstery needle and a heavy cord to sew this button to a regulation size button card.
 The holes were made by the use of an awl.

 It is with sadness that I must report that Mr. Robert Schwand has passed away.
 But he has left a fine legacy of family, friends, buttons, and very fond memories at the KHM and the Monson Button Club.
 Be sure to visit the exhibit in the Rock and Shell Room.
-Do not miss the "Biggest Button" at the KHM, thanks to Mr. Robert Schwanda!
-It is displayed on the wall just to the left before you enter the Rock & Shell Room.
+Do not miss the "Biggest Button" at the KHM, also displayed there.

 Written by: Jacquie Hatton